wch444/Assortment-Benchmark/README.md

 <a id="Rogosinski2024"></a> [1] Rogosinski S, Müller S, Reyes-Rubiano L. Distribution-specific approximation guarantees for the random-parameters logit assortment problem[J].
 2024.
 <a id="Şen2018"></a> [2] Şen A, Atamtürk A, Kaminsky P. A conic integer optimization approach to the constrained assortment problem under the mixed multinomial logit model[J].
 Operations Research, 2018, 66(4): 994-1003.
 <a id="Kunnumkal2023"></a> [3] Kunnumkal S. New bounds for cardinality-constrained assortment optimization under the nested logit model[J].
 Operations Research, 2023, 71(4): 1112-1119.
+<a id="Gallego2024a"></a> [4] Gallego G, Gao P, Wang S, Berbeglia G (2024a) Assortment optimization with downward feasibility: Efficient
+heuristics based on independent demands.
+Available at SSRN 5021867, 2024.
-<a id="Gallego2024"></a> [4] Gallego G, Jagabathula S, Lu W. Efficient Local-Search Heuristics for Online and Offline Assortment Optimization[J].
+<a id="Gallego2024b"></a> [5] Gallego G, Jagabathula S, Lu W. Efficient Local-Search Heuristics for Online and Offline Assortment Optimization[J].
 Available at SSRN 4828069, 2024.
-<a id="Davis2014"></a> [5] Davis J M, Gallego G, Topaloglu H. Assortment optimization under variants of the nested logit model[J].
+<a id="Davis2014"></a> [6] Davis J M, Gallego G, Topaloglu H. Assortment optimization under variants of the nested logit model[J].
 Operations Research, 2014, 62(2): 250-273.
-<a id="Talluri2004"></a> [6] Talluri K, Van Ryzin G. Revenue management under a general discrete choice model of consumer behavior[J].
+<a id="Talluri2004"></a> [7] Talluri K, Van Ryzin G. Revenue management under a general discrete choice model of consumer behavior[J].
 Management Science, 2004, 50(1): 15-33.